klict/activepal-portfolio/README.md

  | Cleaning data in Python |[proof](evidence/datacamp/cleaning_data_in_python.pdf)|
  | Preprocessing for Machine Learning in Python |[proof](evidence/datacamp/preprocessing_for_machine_learning_in_python.pdf)|

 ### Research project
 <details> <summary>Task Definition</summary>

-In the research plan I have written the second iteration of the problem domain/context while my teammates have worden on other parts.
+In the research plan, I have written the second iteration of the problem domain/context while my teammates have worked on other parts.
 Where they have defined the research question among others.
-In the second iteration I have processed the feedback we got from one of our teachers.
+In the second iteration, I have processed the feedback we got from one of our teachers.

 ``
 Statistics Netherlands (CBS) has the wish to see if their respondents are moving for at least 150